Pathophysiology: The Hepatobiliary System

 INFECTIOUS AND INFLAMMATORY DISORDERS

-The ISDA/AASLD 2023 guidelines emphasize that treatment is recommended for all patients with chronic HCV infection, except those with a short life expectancy that cannot be remediated by HCV therapy, liver transplantation, or another directed therapy [115].
+The IDSA/AASLD 2023 guidelines emphasize that treatment is recommended for all patients with chronic HCV infection, except those with a short life expectancy that cannot be remediated by HCV therapy, liver transplantation, or another directed therapy [115].
 Prior to treatment, patients should be educated regarding proper administration of medications, adherence, and prevention of reinfection.
 Pretreatment assessment to facilitate decision making regarding the treatment strategy and to determine the need for initiating additional measures for the management of cirrhosis (e.g., hepatocellular carcinoma screening) is recommended in all patients.

 Click to Review